nvanlaerebeke/mitto/src/Readme.md

 		  This way users do not have to set up a RabbitMQ instance/application that uses Mitto

 		- Add a status page (WebPage) that can be viewed when enabled on port x

+		- Remove the Sub and UnSub message types, they're just Requests, no need to seperate them

 Documentation:
 	- go over the comments in the code - add/improve/fix them where needed